mmoreram/symfony-bundle-dependencies/README.md

 ## The order

 Of course, the order matters.
-If two of your dependencies instance the same bundle with different parameters, then the first one to be defined will be the winner.
-In that case, if you want to explicitly define how a bundle must be instanced even if other dependencies do, add this bundle at the beginning of your array.
+If two of your dependencies instantiate the same bundle with different parameters, then the first one to be defined will be the winner.
+In that case, if you want to explicitly define how a bundle must be instantiated even if other dependencies do, add this bundle at the beginning of your array.

 ``` php